Bringing a new Pug puppy home and want to make sure they sleep in the best bed for their breed?

-However, it does not have any side bolsters to support the head which is a

-  little disappointing, however, this could be perfect for owners who are

-  using crates for their Pugs.
+However, it does not have any side bolsters to support the head which is a little disappointing, however, this could be perfect for owners who are using crates for their Pugs.

-  - 100% Waterproof encasement cover protectors against accidents, bodily
+- 100% Waterproof encasement beneath the fabric cover protects bed against accidents and fluids

-  fluids, dirt and hair

 3. KOPEKS Sofa Bed for Pugs (Medium or Large)

 Spoil your Pug rotten with a KOPEKS bed…if you can afford it.
 This has the distinction of having every single desirable attribute highlighted in the buyer’s guide – it has memory foam to give them a firm but comfy rest to ease the pressure on joints.
 It’s got raised bolster sidewalls for them to rest their heads on and breathe easier and the velous material is hypoallergenic with the covers being removable and washable.

 The only downside is that it’s quite expensive.
 Then again, all of these specialist dog beds are.

 - Great for pets with arthritis or joint and muscle problems Made out of 100% memory foam.